storyprotocol/documentation/docs/CONCEPTS/story-modules/how-to-create-and-register-modules.md

 To get your module verified and listed in this repository, please follow these steps:

-1. **Fork this [Repository](https://github.com/storyprotocol/registered-modules):** Begin by forking this repository to your own GitHub account.
+1. **Fork this[Repository](https://github.com/storyprotocol/registered-modules):** Begin by forking this repository to your own GitHub account.
 2. **Update the Module List:** Add your module's details to the appropriate JSON file according to module types in the repository.
 Ensure that you adhere to the following JSON structure:

 ```json